© Courtesy of Conservation Ambassadors Board

-You've got to love these kids!
-On Friday, we announced the winners to our 2017 Project Polar Bear Contest, a five-month-long competition that challenges teams of young people to design and carry out long-lasting community projects that reduce CO2.
+On Friday, we announced the winners of our 2017 Project Polar Bear Contest, a five-month-long competition that challenges teams of young people to design and carry out long-lasting community projects that reduce CO2.

 “Seeing what these students are capable of doing is very inspiring and motivating.
 I have no doubt that they will continue to influence the people around them and positively affect our world,” says Sara Monson, Project Polar Bear coordinator.

 Monson announced the winners via a Facebook Live event during the People's Climate March Youth Convening in Washington, D.C.—part of a weekend when more than 200,000 people gathered to take part in the Climate March.